NiGhTTraX/react-connect-state/README.md

 Making `connectToState` accept an array of containers is a bit hard to type without something like [TypeScript#5453](https://github.com/Microsoft/TypeScript/issues/5453).
-An option would be to manually type overrides for up to a number of containers, but that doesn't seem right, at least not at the moment.

 ### Exporting a connected component